CV-IP/gaf/README.md

 For visual results, run `python3 visualize.py`.
 For quantitative evaluation `python3 eval_trained.py`.

 ## BPS Dataset
 All panoramic images have been north-aligned, cropped, and resized to the size 960 (width) x 160 (height).
 There are a total of 44 092 examples in the dataset; every example has two images and the relative camera transformations.
-This is the dataset organization:

-BPS
-├── images

-└── splits

 We have collected the dataset from google street view images.
 To ensure fair use and avoid duplication, please send an email to usman dot rafique @ uky . edu.
 We will share the dataset link by email.